.png)

 This is where parenting becomes personal.

-It’s not just about what’s happening with your child— it’s about what’s happening within you in the middle of it.
+It's not just about what's happening with your child—it's also about what's happening within you in the middle of it.

 A moment arises.